MicrosoftDocs/Viva/Viva/glint/setup/360-subject-experience.md

 ## Step 1 - Select feedback providers

-You may see pre-populated feedback providers (manager, direct reports, peers).
+You may see prepopulated feedback providers (manager, direct reports, peers).
 There’s no limit to the number of feedback providers you can select, but you must invite at least three.

 ::image type="content" source="../../media/glint/setup/360-subject-step-1.png" lightbox="../../media/glint/setup/360-subject-step-1.png" alt-text="Screenshot of the first step for 360 subjects.":::

 1. Follow on-screen instructions to add or remove feedback providers.
-2. When finished, select the Invite Feedback Providers button.
+2. When finished, select the **Invite Feedback Providers** button.
 3. A banner confirms that your feedback providers are updated.
-4. Feedback provider email invitations are sent within 15 minutes of you pressing the button.
+4. Feedback provider email invitations are sent within 15 minutes of pressing the button.

 ### What if I haven't invited enough feedback providers?

-You receive on-screen direction if your minimum isn't met.
+You receive on-screen notification if your minimum isn't met.
 Select **Update Feedback Providers** after you have entered enough providers.

 ::image type="content" source="../../media/glint/setup/360-not-enough-providers.png" lightbox="../../media/glint/setup/360-not-enough-providers.png" alt-text="Screenshot of the Not Enough Feedback Providers window.":::